 Atlanta Airport USO Lounge is located at Suite #320 on the third floor of the Airport Atrium in the Domestic Terminal.
 It is open from 7:00am – 9:00pm from Monday-Friday, 7:00am – 6:00pm on Saturdays, and 7:00am – 8:00pm on Sundays.
 The USO Lounge is free for active members of the US military and their families.

-If you need a place to rest before or after your flight, you can book a night at any of the nearby Atlanta Airport hotels.
+If you need a place to rest before or after your flight, you can find a night at any of the nearby Atlanta Airport hotels.
 These hotels provide complimentary airport shuttles that run 24/7.

 Hilton Atlanta Airport is located north of the airport and is 5 minutes from the terminals.